jdumm/llh-combiner/README.md

 # llh-combiner
 A project for merging independent 1D maximum likelihood analyses to find a joint maximum likelihood.
-Also calculates Neyman (strict) or Feldman and Cousins(TODO) upper limits and sensitivities.
+Also calculates Neyman (strict) upper limits and sensitivities.

 ## File format
 The input files are txt files usually named with the prefix results_